 If you’ve been listening to podcasts, it is highly likely you already have an idea who this guy is.
 This podcasting elite not only delivers an energetic show, he also creates content that has helped transform many lives including his!
 Today, a huge bulk of his income comes from podcasting, all because he saw the need of providing great and beneficial content daily. .

 Sometimes, podcasts are just the best source for education

 I started my podcast, Economics Detective Radio, after finishing my Master’s degree.
 During my MA, I listened to EconTalk religiously.
 I actually calculated that I had spent more total time listening to EconTalk than I spent in class.

 – Garrett Petersen, Economics Detective Radio

-As mentioned earlier, if you are an expert in something or in any field -- could even be in magic tricks, you can definitely start a podcast.
-Because here at Podcast Engineers, we truly believe that every one of us has unique stories, ideas, and skills, that someone out there needs to hear them.
-You may never know it but you can change someone’s life just by sharing your brilliance.
+As mentioned earlier, if you are an expert in something or in any field–could even be in magic tricks, you can definitely start a podcast.
+Because here at Podcast Engineers, we truly believe that every one of us has unique stories, ideas, and skills, that someone out there needs to hear.
+You may never know it yet but you might just change someone’s life just by sharing your brilliance through your podcast.

 I’d been running a monthly songwriter’s meet-up for a bunch of years and a new university radio station approached me to adapt it to the radio.

 I think they were thinking of the standard “interview/showcase” kind of thing but I always hated those shows, so I took the best parts from all my favourite podcasts and created something that I would want to listen to.

 Why listen to boring podcasts when you can create yours?
 With podcasting, you can take your show where you want to and you can be as creative as you want.
 Create a unique show, do it solo or with partners and guests.
 Do dramatic talks or monologues, you basically can do anything!
 As long as you deliver something that is of value, you can look forward to building a loyal following who can’t wait to hear what you have to share next.